simonmichael/hledger/hledger/Hledger/Cli/Commands/Run.md

 ## run

-Runs a sequnce of hledger commands on the same input file(s), either interactively or as a script.
+Runs a sequence of hledger commands on the same input file(s), either interactively or as a script.

+This command is EXPERIMENTAL and syntax could change in the future.

 ```flags
 Flags: